The Modesto Bee

 Legacy of Service in our Community: The Modesto Bee, under various names and ownership, has been published daily since 1884, when the paper was known as the Daily Evening News.
 In 1924 The Daily News merged with the Modesto News-Herald and became the Modesto News-Herald.
 The newspaper was purchased by the McClatchy family in 1924, becoming the family’s third newspaper after The Sacramento Bee and The Fresno Bee, and officially became The Modesto Bee and News-Herald in 1933.
 The name was shortened to The Modesto Bee in 1975.

 Circulation Area: The Modesto Bee is delivered to homes and business in six counties.
 They are Stanislaus County (the primary market), southern San Joaquin County, Merced County, Tuolumne County, Calaveras County and parts of Mariposa County.

-Tim Ritchey, Senior Vice President of Sales and Marketing
+Tim Ritchey, General Manager/Vice President of Advertising

 • 154,532 daily

 • 1.13 million unique visitors

 Audience & Reach:

 • In an average 7day week, 260,797 adults (70% of all adults in Stanislaus County) read The Modesto Bee in print and online.